Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : Using the `OverloadedStrings` language extension

 This makes it convenient to work with other string types, since `String` is not the most performant, seeing as it is implemented using linked-lists.
-There are a ton of other language extensions too, that add to the syntax, add features to the type system and many other things (`FlexibleInstances`, `GADTs`, `RankNTypes`, etc)
+There are many of other language extensions too, that add to the syntax, add features to the type system and many other things (`FlexibleInstances`, `GADTs`, `RankNTypes`, etc).

 ### Pragmas
 Pragmas are a way to instruct the GHC compiler to do something special for certain code.
 For example, you can tell GHC to force inline a function by adding `{-# INLINE function_name #-}` (or not to via `NOINLINE`).
-There are a bunch of pragmas (language extensions are also a pragma), such as `SPECIALIZE` which allows you to specialize a function to a specific type, etc.
+There are a many pragmas (language extensions are also pragmas), such as `SPECIALIZE` which allows you to specialize a function to a specific type, etc.

 One of particular interest is `RULES` which allow you to specify rewrite rules for code that match the \gls{lhs} of the rule with the code on the \gls{rhs} of the rule.
 Take for example the canonical rewrite rule, shown in [@lst:primer_rewrite], which states that if you have a `map` that applies a function, `f`, to the result of another `map` that applies the function, `g`, to a list, `xs`, is equivalent to applying `f . g` (the `.` operator composes two functions together) directly to the elements in `xs`.
 This means that instead of two list traversals, we now just have one.